tjohann/a20_sdk/scripts/Documentation/make_sdcard_help.md

 node of your sd-card.
 So pls plug it in and check the entry in /var/log/messages.
 You should see something like /dev/sdd or /dev/mmcblk0 or so.
 This value is the input of the device node entry of the configuration menu.

+Pls install xterm, killall and psmisc if you have some problems.

 Usage